by Craig Brelsford

 Fri.
 1 March

-At Bā Xiān Shān (八仙山), I caught only a fleeting glimpse of Yellow Tit (Machlolophus holsti, endemic sp.).
-I was not satisfied with my photographs of Chestnut-bellied Tit (Sittiparus castaneoventris, endemic sp.)
-For the first time in Taiwan, I saw Bronzed Drongo (Dicrurus aeneus braunianus, endemic ssp.).
+At Bā Xiān Shān (八仙山), I caught only a fleeting glimpse of Yellow Tit Machlolophus holsti (endemic sp.).
+I was not satisfied with my photographs of Chestnut-bellied Tit Sittiparus castaneoventris (endemic sp.)
+For the first time in Taiwan, I saw Bronzed Drongo Dicrurus aeneus braunianus (endemic ssp.).
 My photographic highlight was a splendid male Maroon Oriole.
 Other previously seen species: Taiwan Bamboo Partridge (an individual on the wall along the road), Spotted Dove, Grey Treepie, Black-naped Monarch, Amur Wagtail, Grey Wagtail, Taiwan Whistling Thrush, Pale Thrush, Grey-cheeked Fulvetta, Black Bulbul, Plumbeous Water Redstart, Crested Serpent Eagle, Grey-chinned Minivet, Little Egret, Japanese White-eye, and White-bellied Erpornis.
 We found some Formosan Rock Macaques.
-Our spot at Bā Xiān Shān was about 950 m above sea level.
+Our spot at Bā Xiān Shān was at an elevation of about 950 m (3,120 ft.).
 As darkness approached, we departed for Shānlínxī (衫林溪).
 On the way, we found another Red and White Giant Flying Squirrel.
 At our hotel at Shānlínxī, we heard a Mountain Scops Owl.

 Sat.
 2 March

 At Shānlínxī, for the first time on this trip, I had to deal with rain.
 The highlight was getting my first good photographs of Taiwan Barwing.
-Chóng Hàn and I were at a spot about 1700 m above sea level.
+Chóng Hàn and I were at a spot an elevation of about 1700 m (5,580 ft.).
 A flock of about 10 barwings arrived, shadowed by Steere’s Liocichla, White-eared Sibia, and Taiwan Yuhina.
 Each species is endemic to Taiwan; you can imagine the satisfaction I got from the sight of them all together.
 The barwings combed through a flowering tree for nectar, then descended to the lower branches to glean arthropods.
 Taiwan Barwing is not a particularly hard bird to find; one simply needs to be in the right habitat and have a little luck.
-At that spot we also found Rufous-capped Babbler, Black-throated Bushtit, Green-backed Tit, and Brown Bullfinch (Pyrrhula nipalensis uchidai, endemic ssp.).
+At that spot we also found Rufous-capped Babbler, Black-throated Bushtit, Green-backed Tit, and Brown Bullfinch Pyrrhula nipalensis uchidai (endemic ssp.).
 Along the stream, the most common bird was Little Forktail Enicurus scouleri.
 We saw Taiwan Whistling Thrush, Plumbeous Water Redstart, and Grey Wagtail.
 Around the waterfall, nesting in the adjacent cave, were a few dozen Asian House Martin Delichon dasypus nigrimentale.
 We drove downhill and took a quick walk into the forest.
-We found a male and female Snowy-browed Flycatcher (Ficedula hyperythra innexa, endemic ssp.).
+We found a male and female Snowy-browed Flycatcher Ficedula hyperythra innexa (endemic ssp.).
 We drove back to the lowlands.
 In the fields around Dǒuliù we found Little Ringed Plover Charadrius dubius curonicus and dozens of Greater Painted-Snipe Rostratula benghalensis benghalensis.
-There were also Brown Shrike, Eastern Yellow Wagtail, Eurasian Tree Sparrow, Daurian Redstart, Pacific Golden Plover, and Red Turtle Dove.
+There were also Brown Shrike, Eastern Yellow Wagtail, Eurasian Tree Sparrow, Daurian Redstart, Pacific Golden Plover, and Red Collared Dove.

 Sun.
 3 March

-Met Chóng Hàn at my hotel at 0445.
+Met Chóng Hàn at my hotel at 04:45.
 We drove to the same spot that we had used on 16 Feb.
 Our goal was to photograph Rufous-crowned Laughingthrush and Black-necklaced Scimitar Babbler.
 The fog was very thick, then came the rain.
 I was unable to find my target species.
 I saw a big mixed flock including Black-throated Bushtit, Japanese White-eye, Rufous-capped Babbler, and Taiwan Yuhina.
 A single Pale Thrush was nearby.
 We found Dusky Fulvetta.
 We drove back to the lowlands.
-Around Dòunán we found more painted-snipes and my final tick, Barn Swallow.
-I rode go-carts with Chóng Hàn, bade him farewell at the train station, took the high-speed train to Táoyuán Airport, and at 1745 flew back to Pǔdōng.
+Around Dòunán we found more painted-snipes and my final tick, Barn Swallow Hirundo rustica.
+I rode go-carts with Chóng Hàn, bade him farewell at the train station, took the high-speed train to Táoyuán Airport, and at 17:45 flew back to Pǔdōng.

-Featured image: Mikado Pheasant Syrmaticus mikado, one of the 23 endemic species of bird in Taiwan and a symbol of the island.
-Dasyueshan, 20 Feb.
+Featured image: Mikado Pheasant Syrmaticus mikado, one of the 30 endemic species of bird in Taiwan and a symbol of the island.